targ8practice/CNRPG/Monsters & NPCS.md

 #### Wolf
-*Four legged canine with rugged fur, snarling mouth with sharp teeth that hunts in packs and trips/hamstrings its targets* Minion, Type(Animal), CR1
+*Four legged canine with rugged fur, snarling mouth with sharp teeth that hunts in packs and trips/hamstrings its targets* Minion, Type(Animal)
 Health - 8
 Initiative - 4
 Movement - 30ft
-Offense
+Offensive Actions
-	Bite (DS 6, +1, Trip)  *Wolves love to bite and nip at their target in order to slow them down* Howl (DS 4 -)
+	**Bite** (DS 6, +1, Trip)- *Wolves love to bite and nip at their target in order to slow them down.*  The target makes an Action Check (Difficulty score 6) to avoid being bitten by the Wolf.

 Defense (DS 4, +0)
 Special Abilities
-*  If the Wolf successfully Bites the target, they can make a DS 4 to attempt to Trip the target, if sucessful, the target is knocked prone
+*  Trip - If the Wolf successfully Bites, the target must make a DS 4 check to avoid being knocked prone.
-How??
+* Pack tactics - *Wolves hunt in packs, when multiple wolves attack a target, they can attack as a group.*  The target makes a single Action check but the difficulty score is increased by the amount of Wolves attacking the target.